acl-org/acl-2023-miniconf/README.md

 When you are ready to deploy run `make freeze` to get a static version of the site in the `build` folder.

+This will not pickup any program changes, but it will pickup source code changes on the next GH Pages deploy.

+## Update ACL 2023 from Source

+ACL 2023 Miniconf is generated in three steps:

+1. Data is located in `data/acl_2023/data` and should be downloaded from the (private) conference google spreadsheets into these files: `oral-papers.tsv`, `poster-demo-papers.tsv`, `spotlight-papers.tsv`, adn `virtual-papers.tsv`.
+Additionally, obtain `acl-2023-events-export-2023-06-22.xlsx` from underline to map paper IDs to underline IDs/URLs.
+2. Run `python acl_miniconf/import_acl2023.py` to generate data to `auto_data/acl_2023/`, in `conference.json`, `conference.pkl`, and `conference.yaml` (all same content).
+3. Run `make run`

 ## Todos